stnford/frontdash/README.md

-  # Create Welcome Landing Page
+  # FrontDash startup instructions

-  Make sure you have node installed from "nodejs.org" first.
+  Make sure you have node installed from `nodejs.org` first.

   ## Running the code